 The following five broadcasts were tests, e.g.

 xcpcards.com/TEST aA+AaZz12.
-Today when I rediscovered this, I initially thought I had accidentally NFT’ized the asset TEST – the first Counterparty asset – but no, these were dummy hashes not representing any real image file.
+When I rediscovered this, I initially thought I had accidentally NFT’ized the asset TEST – but no, these were dummy hashes not representing any real image file.

 The CHURCHHILL Card

 The next broadcast tested the website’s upload algorithm.
 I used a random image.
 It was an image of Winston Churchill holding a Tommy Gun.
 For whatever reason the filename had a typo in it.
 When I discovered this in 2021 I noticed the CHURCHHILL name was still available, and I issued 100 tokens under this name.
 I leave it to the community to decide on CHURCHHILL’s timestamp.
 Is it a 2015 artifact or yet another 2021 wannabe vintage NFT?

 Finally I uploaded four trading cards from a wiki with a CC license.
 First up was WOLVERINE whose name had already been claimed by Xchain’s J-Dog.
 The following three were LOCHNESS, GRAYWOLF and GENET.
 I simultaneously registered (back then in 2015) the names with 100 tokens each and description ‘TRADING CARD’.